vectordotdev/vector/docs/CONTRIBUTING.md

 - [ ] Add tests, especially integration tests if your contribution connects to an external service.
 - [ ] Add instrumentation so folks using your integration can get insight into how it's working and performing.
 You can see some [example of instrumentation in existing integrations](https://github.com/timberio/vector/tree/master/src/internal_events).
 - [ ] Add documentation.
 You can see [examples in the `docs` directory](https://github.com/timberio/vector/blob/master/docs).
-- [ ] Update [`.github/CODEOWNERS`](https://github.com/timberio/vector/blob/master/.github/CODEOWNERS) or talk to us about identifying someone on the team to help look after the new integration.

 ## Workflow